Learn how to troubleshoot calling issues.

 - Call the mobile number from another line.

-- If the test call fails, reach out to the service provider for that number.
-The problem is with that number.
+- If the test call fails, the problem is with that number.
+Reach out to the service provider for that number

 - If the test call works, try to dial the number again, first calling *67 and then the 11-digit number.
 If the call completes, the calling number has blocked your number from calling them.